13 Negatives Of Living In Mexico

 12. English Isn’t Widely Spoken

-This one should be an obvious one to many people, but it’s not uncommon to see a foreigner get frustrated because the locals don’t speak English.
+This should be an obvious one for many people, but it’s not uncommon to see a foreigner get frustrated because the locals don’t speak English.

 Now, Mexico is a large country.
 Depending on your economic level, you may have been taught English in school.
 But for the majority of locals who go to public schools, English isn’t taught all over the country.
 Mexico has a mixture of big cities, medium-sized towns, and very small rural towns.
 And even in the major cities, English isn’t widely spoken by everyone in every situation.